ptkdev-boilerplate/node-module-boilerplate/README.md

 <!-- all-shields/header-badges:END -->

-Create your npm library with this friendly boilerplate.
+Create your npm library with this user friendly boilerplate.
 Use this respository as template for your new node library/module

 This is a [github template](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/), you can fork it or [use as template](https://github.com/ptkdev-boilerplate/node-module-boilerplate/generate) for start new project with this repository as hello-world.
 I hate start new project with empty template, often i missing correct configuration, readme instruction or i need of samples of code.
 Use this repository as template solve this problem.